schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Swimmer

-A real estate manager jogs a senator at a equipment room.
+A real estate manager jogs a senator at an equipment room.

 ## Attractiveness